 Huxley aside, my personal reaction leads to another interesting question: In order to critique an idea the storyteller must first show it.
 I’m clear on that.
 But in stories for children, to what extent must we critique a bad bit of culture?
 We no longer accept overtly didactic stories for children, and modern efforts which teach lessons are considered old fashioned.

 However, this old-fashioned form of didacticism may have been replaced with what is simply an updated version: The expectation that any sexism/racism/ableism and so on is remedied or somehow addressed by the end of the story, partly as a way to signal to the audience that, no, the storyteller is not themselves sexist/racist/ableist.
-Most gatekeepers of children’s literature seem to accept that children are not tabula rasa in the sense that they will ape the bad behaviour the Horrible Henrys of children’s literature, but do remain uncomfortable with children’s book which are as sexist, racist and ableist as the real world.
+Most gatekeepers of children’s literature seem to accept that children are not tabula rasa in the sense that they will ape the bad behaviour of the Horrible Henrys of children’s literature, but do remain uncomfortable with children’s book which are as sexist, racist and ableist as the real world.

 I happen to be in that camp myself, by the way.
 This is because anything ending in -ism is ‘the water we swim in’.
 Unless stories point it out somehow, -isms will continue to thrive in the worst possible way — invisibly.